Family Tree DNA: Genetic Testing Service

 The Ukrainian people's Y-DNA haplogroups include E, F, J, N3, P, and R1a1.

-Ukrainian people have been found to descend to a large extent from those Indo-Europeans who originated in West Asia (that is, the northern Middle East) then settled in Ukraine and created the "kurgan" culture.
+Ukrainian people have been found to descend to a large extent from Indo-Europeans.
+New evidence from 2015 and 2016 suggests that much Indo-European ancestry derives from the Russian steppes - then settled in Ukraine and created the "kurgan" culture.
+The ancient Copper Age population of the Samara culture in the middle Volga region in western Russia included men with the Y-DNA haplogroups R1a1, R1b1 and Q1a, and they seem to be related to Indo-Europeans.
 Other ethnic groups with high proportions of the Indo-European R1a1 type include Poles, Russians, Slovenes, and some groups that live on the Indian sub-continent.
 Ukrainians also descend from older European populations (represented by haplogroup P) and from non-Indo-European Middle Easterners (represented by haplogroups J and E).

 "Y chromosomes from representative sample of Eastern Ukrainians (94 individuals) were analyzed for composition and frequencies of haplogroups, defined by 11 biallelic loci located in non-recombining part of the chromosome (SRY1532, YAP, 92R7, DYF155S2, 12f2, Tat, M9, M17, M25,M89, andM56).
 In the Ukrainian gene pool, six haplogroups were revealed: E, F (including G and I), J, N3, P, and R1a1.
 These haplogroups were earlier detected in a study of Y-chromosome diversity on the territory of Europe as a whole.
 The major haplogroup in the Ukrainian gene pool, haplogroup R1a1 (earlier designated HG3), accounted for about 44% of all Y chromosomes in the sample examined.
 This haplogroup is thought to mark the migration patterns of the early Indo-Europeans and is associated with the distribution of the Kurgan archaeological culture.
 The second major haplogroup is haplogroup F (21.3%), which is a combination of the lineages differing by the time of appearance.
 Haplogroup P found with the frequency of 9.6%, represents the genetic contribution of the population originating from the ancient autochthonous population of Europe.
 Haplogroups J and E (11.7 and 4.2%, respectively) mark the migration patterns of the Middle-Eastern agriculturists during the Neolithic.
 The presence of the N3 lineage (9.6%) is likely explained by a contribution of the assimilated Finno-Ugric tribes.
 The data on the composition and frequencies of Y-chromosome haplogroups in the sample studied substantially supplement the existing picture of the male lineage distribution in the Eastern Slav population."